Skip to main content

 Videotapes removed to the Sam Agins commercial video and beta collection (Folk Collection 30c).

-Reel-to-Reel tapes removed to the Sam Agins commercial reel-to-reel collection (Folk Collection 30d).
+Reel-to-reel tapes removed to the Sam Agins commercial reel-to-reel collection (Folk Collection 30d).

-An oil portrait of Agins by John H. Wadell and six ink drawings of Johnny Hampton were removed to the Art and artifacts collection in Special Collections and Archives.
+An oil portrait of Agins by John H. Wadell and six ink drawings of Johnny Hampton were removed to the art and artifacts collection in Special Collections and Archives.

 Title